SeitaBV/python-s2-protocol/README.md

 This command creates a python `venv` with the required dependencies to run `datamodel-codegen`.

 Keep in mind that the timestamp of the generation time will be on top of the file, so you'll always see changes.
-The results are located in `src/python_s2_protocol/raw` with the following file structure:
+The results are located in the `raw` folder with the following file structure:

 * common
   * messages